singfuse/singapore-php/README.md

 $readings = $data->readings;
 ```

-Also, you can get all the details of Singapore regions, areas, and subzones from the classes below.
+Also, you can get all the details of Singapore regions, areas, subzones, and postal districts from the classes below.
-These lists are created from the MIT Node package https://github.com/horensen/sg-areas
+Some of these lists are created from the MIT Node package https://github.com/horensen/sg-areas

 ```php
 use Vinkas\Singapore\Data\Regions;